insidert/insidert/src/content/blog/how-i-built-this-blog.md

 description: "Evolution of the technologies behind this blog"
 publishedDate: "Jun 06 2019"
 updatedDate: "May 13 2023"
-isFeatured: false
+isFeatured: true
-tags: ['technology', 'how-i-built']
+tags: ['code', 'how-to']
 heroImage:
     url: ""
     alt: ""